kjasn/Simple-Bank/README.md

 The best way is to avoid deadlock by making sure that the transfers are processed **in an consistent order**.
 Like we can enable each transfer update account with smaller ID first.

-## About transaction isolation level
+## About Transaction Isolation Level

 The following table is copy from [postgressql document](https://www.postgresql.org/docs/current/transaction-iso.html)